vmware-archive/pop/docs/source/topics/sub_patterns.rst

 ==================

-The collection pattern is where an expansive number of modules can be added that define the on demand collection of data.
+The collection pattern is where an expansive number of modules can be added that define the on-demand collection of data.
 A good example here is to collect system information.
 This makes it simple to extend what data is being gathered and to support more platforms.

 A simple example of a collection pattern *init.py* file could look like this: